 The Finnish gas transmission system operator Gasgrid Finland Oy announced in June 2022 that it will develop a national hydrogen transmission infrastructure to enable a regional hydrogen market in the future.
-Gasgrid published preliminary plans for the national hydrogen infrastructure in May 2024 and mapping of concrete route alternatives with counties and municipalities will begin in early summer 2024.
 In May 2022, Gasgrid Finland Oy together with two industrial partners also announced the potential construction of Finland's first hydrogen transmission infrastructure demonstration project extending beyond an industrial site.
 In February 2023, EUR 9.5 million in RRF energy investment support under the EU's NextGenerationEU funding instrument was granted for project design and potential construction.
 In May 2023, the scenario works of the joint project were completed, in which hydrogen production will become the largest user of electricity, while wind power will be the number one form of electricity production.
-The project proceeded to basic design stage in May 2024, where, among other things, the pipeline routing will be specified.